FantasticMrCat42/2023-2024/1st Quarter/Project Overview/SDTK/ReadMe.md

 # Overview #
 ![Screenshot 2023-12-19 171516](https://github.com/FantasticMrCat42/2023-2024/assets/129550102/ac3fc111-dd4d-4ed7-824a-c6327fd83e3f)
 to create the GUI I am using the custom Tkinter library instead of the basic Tkinter library. the custom tkinter library is almost the exact same as Tkinter but it inludes a more adjustable UI including dark mode.
-I started the project by trying to learn the Diffusers library
+I started the project by trying to learn the Diffusers library. the main issues I faced with this project was getting mutiple inputs to sync in the GUI. to avoid this issue I just limited the user interface to single inputs and disabled the sliders. i also revisitid the PIL library to display and adjust images to fit the interface.
+I plan on expanding it further but the code is rushed and should honestly be rewriten.